Sandy Town Bowling Club

 - The club accepts the policy and procedures relating to Child Protection and Safeguarding Vulnerable Adults as set out by Bowls England, and requires all members to accept them as a condition of membership.

-An annual subscription, at a rate agreed by the Annual General meeting, shall be paid by each member to the Club Treasurer not later than May 1st.
+An annual subscription, at a rate agreed by the Annual General meeting, shall be paid by each member to the Club Treasurer not later than the overdue date of 30th b April.

 Any member in arrears of payment at the end of May, shall not be eligible to participate in friendly or competitive matches, County or Club competitions.